szoftveres/RF_instruments/vna/README.md

 Hobby-level low-cost vector network analyzers (like the LiteVNA) are capable of reaching higher frequencies, but the inability to decrease the RF power level precludes any measurement on active small-signal devices, like LNAs, RFICs and active mixers.
 The RF output level of these basic VNAs is at around 0 dBm, which drives active devices into their non-linear / compression region.
 A passive attenuator placed after Port 1 also attenuates the reflected waves, which would result in a dramatic loss of (already limited) dynamic range of the S1,1 measurement.

-Being able to control the RF power level of the VNA internally with a programmable attenuator opens up many possibilities, like beinng able to carry out power sweeps, as well being able to measure small-signal devices accurately, which is the main target of this project.
+Being able to control the RF power level of the VNA internally with a programmable attenuator opens up many possibilities, like being able to carry out power sweeps, as well being able to measure small-signal devices accurately, which is the main target of this project.

 Adjustable RF output level is a premium VNA feature; a budget-class Siglent SNA5002A 4.5 GHz VNA costs somewhere near $10k, therefore DIY is a much more economical solution.